thunchanokbow/Real-time-data-in-Power-BI/sections/04-Pulling-data-to-Power-BI.md

-How to connecting SQL Server database into Power BI.
+Connecting SQL Server Database into Power BI Desktop.
 ============
 ### Check that this step has been completed before STAR
 - Sign in Power BI Pro or Premium.